-- Ten-month employees and substitute teachers are paid monthly on the 25th of a calendar month. - Eleven- and twelve-month employees are paid on the on the last day of a calendar month. - Cafeteria employees, bus drivers, and classified substitutes (custodians, cafeteria workers, and teacher assistants) receive their checks on on the 25th of a calendar month. - Overtime checks, checks for hourly paid employees, and longevity checks are released on the 25th of the calendar month. - If the on the 25th falls on the weekend, checks will be released on Friday.
+- All permanent employees and bus drivers are paid monthly on the 25th of a calendar month. - Substitute or temporary employees are paid on the 15th of each calendar month. - Overtime checks, checks for hourly paid employees, and longevity checks are released on the 15th of the calendar month. - If the 15th or 25th falls on the weekend, checks will be released on the Friday before.

-Exception: All employees will be paid in June at the end of finance close out date and in November and December on the last workday before the holiday break.
+Exception: All employees will be paid in June at the end of the finance close out date and in November and December on the last workday before the holiday break.

 Only ten-month employees can select the 12-month pay option.
 This must be done prior to the beginning of school.
 Individuals who select the 12-month option should examine their August check stubs to verify that they are being paid accordingly.
 (A "Y" in the column called "Escrow" indicates a 12-month option.)
-An individual on 12-month option whose payroll status changes during the school year will be taken off 12-month option.
+An individual on a 12-month option whose payroll status changes during the school year will be taken off the 12-month option.